mojoaar/website/content/posts/docker-hosting.md

 ## Nginx Proxy Manager
 [Nginx Proxy Manager](https://nginxproxymanager.com/) is (as the name states) a proxy manager similar to [Traefik](https://traefik.io).
 I use it on all the docker engine hosts to control certificates, routing & all the url's.
 ## Links & Resources
-Below you can find some usefull links and doc's to get started on a setup similar to the above described.
+Below you can find some usefull links and doc's to get started on a setup similar to the above.
 ### Proxmox
 [Install Proxmox VE](https://pve.proxmox.com/wiki/Installation)
 [Dark theme for Proxmox VE](https://github.com/Weilbyte/PVEDiscordDark)